trdenton/lr4/README.md

 `sudo usermod -aG plugdev <your username>`

 ##Known working environments
-Currently tested/working on ubuntu desktop 14.04 LTS 64 bit, python 2.7.
+Currently tested/working on ubuntu desktop 14.04 LTS 64 bit, python 2.7, using pyusb-0.4.3 from the Ubuntu repos (as of July 11 2016).
+The pyusb-1.0 branch appears to be flakey on some, but not all, Ubuntu 14.04 LTS 64 bit machines.
+The reason for this is TBD

 Running `python lr4.py` will perform a test of the module (ensure you have followed the directions under *Device Permissions* and have an LR4 unit plugged in)